neildawson/neildawson.github.io/cv.md

 permalink: /cv/
 ---

-I'm an experience designer with seven years in the industry, known for my thoroughness, reliability, and careful communication.
+I'm an experience designer with over ten years in the industry, known for my thoroughness, care, authenticity, energy, and humour.

 **I fight for the users**.

-With a background in both computing and design, I collaborate with designers, developers, and stakeholders to plan, test, and launch successful products.
+With a background in both computing and design, I collaborate with designers, developers, and stakeholders in other disciplines to plan, test, and launch successful products.

 For professional enquiries, contact me on [LinkedIn](http://www.linkedin.com/in/neildawson).